jupyter/docker-stacks/docs/using/troubleshooting.md

   This command will launch the container with a specific user UID and add that user to the `users` group to modify the files in the default `/home` and `/opt/conda` directories.
-  Further avoiding issues when trying to `conda install` additional packages.
+  This further avoids issues when trying to `conda install` additional packages.

 - Use `docker inspect <container_id>` and look for the [`Mounts` section](https://docs.docker.com/engine/storage/volumes/#start-a-container-with-a-volume) to verify that the volume was created and mounted accordingly: